keypup-io/cloudtasker/README.md

 - The `time_at` argument will be ignored by the `unique-job` extension, meaning that job uniqueness will be only based on the `user_id` argument.

 ### Handling big job payloads
-Keep in mind that jobs are pushed to Google Cloud Tasks via API and then delivered to your application via API as well.
-Therefore any excessive job payload will slow down the enqueuing of jobs and create additional processing when receiving the job.
+Google Cloud Tasks enforces a limit of 100 KB for job payloads.
+Taking into accounts Cloudtasker authentication headers and meta information this leave ~85 KB of free space for JSONified job arguments.

+Any excessive job payload (> 100 KB) will raise a `Cloudtasker::MaxTaskSizeExceededError`, both in production and development mode.

 If you feel that a job payload is going to get big, prefer to store the payload using a datastore (e.g. Redis) and pass a reference to the job to retrieve the payload inside your job `perform` method.